seb-hall/ME40064-Labs/cw2/report/ME40064-CW2.typ

 This shows a clear improvement in accuracy when using Gaussian Quadrature over trapezoidal integration with quadratic basis functions, approaching the analytical solution in a shorter time.

-The reason for this improved performance is that Gaussian Quadrature evaluates the integrand at optimally chosen points, capturing a more accurate representation of the function being integrated (@part2-gaussian-trapezoidal-diagram).
+The reason for this improved performance is that Gaussian Quadrature evaluates the integrand at specially chosen points, capturing a more accurate representation of the function being integrated. @part2-gaussian-trapezoidal-diagram shows a visual comparison of a trapezoidal integration, alongside a Gaussian Quadrature with 2 intermediary points.

 #figure(
-    image("resources/part2/Comparison_Gaussquad_trapezoidal.svg.png", width: 90%),
+    image("resources/part2/Comparison_Gaussquad_trapezoidal.svg.png", width: 100%),
     caption: [Visualisation of Gaussian Quadrature vs Trapezoidal Integration @gaussian-diagram],
 )  <part2-gaussian-trapezoidal-diagram>

+In the code implementation, the mesh was implemented with an arbitrary order parameter, dynamically calculating the number of nodes based off the baseline element count and order.
+In comparison, the code for Gaussian Quadrature was implemented with pre-defined functions for 1, 2 and 3 integration points, and shape functions for linear and quadratic elements.

 == Summary of Features

 The addition of L2 error evaluation was an effective way to quantitatively assess the accuracy of the FEM solver, with varying configurations.
 It was found that the Crank-Nicolson method remained a suitable choice for time integration, balancing accuracy and stability, while the addition of Gaussian Quadrature and higher-order basis functions showed a significant improvement to solution accuracy.

+Together these features enhance the capability and robustness of the FEM solver, allowing it to tackle a wider range of problems with improved accuracy and efficiency.

+The robust, object-oriented software architecture introduced in Part 1 was also extended, with new classes and tests for the additional functionality.

 = Part 3: Modelling & Simulation Results